Dr. Arthithat Kirinpanu

 Specialist Doctors for Expert Treatment in Each Area

-Due to a relatively high number of patients each year, Phyathai Sriracha Hospital has prepared itself by forming teams of specialist doctors in various organs to accommodate the treatment.
-In the case of an accident, it is possible that the patient may not have issues with just one organ.
+Due to a relatively high number of patients each year, Phyathai Sriracha Hospital has prepared itself by forming teams of specialist doctors in various fields to accommodate the treatment needs.
+In the case of an accident, it is possible that the patient may have issues with more than one organ.
 The readiness of specialist and sub-specialist doctors enables them to treat and operate on patients simultaneously in different areas.
-This is considered one of the strengths of the hospital…
+This is considered one of the strengths of the hospital.

-Moreover, patient care in the muscular, skeletal, and joint disease department involves quick and convenient communication between the medical team, nurses, and patients, such as using the LINE app for immediate patient contact, appointment notification systems, or telemedicine for some conditions where patients don’t need to visit the hospital every time.
-For instance, for gout patients, there is a Telemedicine system for consulting on symptoms and treatment progress.
+Moreover, patient care in the department of muscular, skeletal, and joint diseases involves quick and convenient communication between the medical team, nurses, and patients, such as using the LINE app for immediate patient contact, appointment notification systems, or telemedicine for some conditions where patients don’t need to visit the hospital every time.
+For instance, for gout patients, there is a telemedicine system for consulting on symptoms and treatment progress.
 Additionally, medication is also delivered via postal services.
-Dr. Arthithat is known to be a highly skilled and caring physician for patients…
+Dr. Arthithat is known to be a highly skilled and caring physician for patients.

 “A doctor takes care of patients as if they were our family or friends.
 The principle of Do-No-Harm is crucial in medical ethics, meaning that any action taken for the patient should not only be beneficial but also avoid causing harm.